corentin-lechene/TFT-CONTROLLER/README.md

 ### Disclaimer

 This script was created for me and for others who would like to have the possibility to play with a controller.
 You can use an XBOX or PS4 controller, I did not test the others.<br>
-<u>**Warning :**</u> I'm not responsible if Riot decides to ban you for using a 3rd party app, though I believe it follows their TOS since nothing is being automated or anything, and Autohotkey is used for other LoL stuff I've seen, so I'm not too concerned about using it myself.
+<u>**Warning :**</u> I'm not responsible if Riot decides to ban you for using a 3rd party app.
+Remember, aI'm not too concerned about using it myself.
 Hopefully someone finds it at useful.